-Lake monsters for most part are enormous, much larger than any known freshwater fish and reptiles.
-It is tempting to assume that these cryptids have descended from dinosaurs but almost everyone understands that this is nonsense – such enormous animals can not survive more than 60 million years and finally live in comparatively small waterbodies without being discovered.
-It is also tempting to explain all encounters with casual, boring explanations – floating logs, groups of common fish, fraud, wishful thinking etc. But this does not help as well – there are many cases when reputable people or even large groups of people have clearly observed large, unusual animals in these lakes.
+Lake monsters for the most part are enormous, much larger than any known freshwater fish and reptiles.
+It is tempting to assume that these cryptids have descended from dinosaurs but almost everyone understands that this is nonsense – such enormous animals can not survive more than 60 million years and finally live in comparatively small water bodies without being discovered.
+It is also tempting to explain all encounters with casual, boring explanations – floating logs, groups of common fish, fraud, wishful thinking, etc. But this does not help as well – there are many cases when reputable people or even large groups of people have clearly observed large, unusual animals in these lakes.

 It is known that in parallel to modern humans there were living several more species or subspecies of humans which went extinct not that long ago.
-The dwarf Homo floresiensis lived on Flores island (Indonesia) some 17,000 years ago – in time when modern humans created magnificent rock art in Australia and elsewhere in the world.
+The dwarf Homo floresiensis lived on Flores Island (Indonesia) some 17,000 years ago – in a time when modern humans created magnificent rock art in Australia and elsewhere in the world.

 This leaves a minor possibility that somewhere still is living a group of these “alternate” humans.
-Who knows – may be the popular legends about small forest spirits and gnomes tell about another human species (see the story about dwarf people of Kakamora Caves)?
+Who knows – maybe the popular legends about small forest spirits and gnomes tell about another human species (see the story about dwarf people of Kakamora Caves)?

-Many stories tell about another kind of elusive human-like beings – enormous, hairy primates who live in mountains, large forests and sometimes – even near cities in every continent of the world (of course, except Antarctica).
+Many stories tell about another kind of elusive human-like beings – enormous, hairy primates who live in mountains, large forests, and sometimes – even near cities in every continent of the world (of course, except Antarctica).
 For example, thousands of countryside people in Meghalaya or Chitral have no doubts that these beings exist.
 Cryptozoologists speculate that these could be surviving giant apes, such as Gigantopithecus, which, according to more common science is extinct for some 100 thousand years.
 This 3 m tall giant lived in China and India.

 World (and human mind…) is exciting!